snap-stanford/snap-python/snapx/README.md

 ## SnapX: An experimental SNAP API with NetworkX-like interface
-This subdirectory contains an experimental interface to SNAP, whose goal is to offer an alternative, more Pythonic way to interact with C++ SNAP's graph data structures and algorithms.
+This directory contains an experimental interface to SNAP, whose goal is to offer an alternative, more Pythonic way to interact with C++ SNAP's graph data structures and algorithms.
 The new API provided here is aimed to be fully compatible with NetworkX, with the ultimate goal of behaving as its drop-in replacement.

 ## Getting started
 To install the interface, simply run `setup.py` in your environment.
 By design, you can manipulate SnapX graphs as if you are working with NetworkX, as the following code snippet demonstrates: